United States Court of Appeals for the Ninth Circuit: History

 The cultural and political jurisdiction of the Ninth Circuit is just as varied as the land within its geographical borders.
 In a dissenting opinion in a rights of publicity case involving the Wheel of Fortune star Vanna White, Circuit Judge Alex Kozinski sardonically noted that "[f]or better or worse, we are the Court of Appeals for the Hollywood Circuit."
 Judges from more remote parts of the circuit note the contrast between legal issues confronted by populous states such as California and those confronted by rural states such as Alaska, Idaho, Montana, and Nevada.

 Judge Andrew J. Kleinfeld, who maintained his judicial chambers in Fairbanks, Alaska, wrote in a letter in 1998: "Much federal law is not national in scope....It is easy to make a mistake construing these laws when unfamiliar with them, as we often are, or not interpreting them regularly, as we never do."

+Procedures

+Cases from United States District Courts within the Ninth Circuit are appealed to the United States Court of Appeals, and that case is reviewed by a three-judge panel in the circuit for which the district court is a part.
+In the vast majority of cases, the ruling of that three-judge panel is final, unless overruled by the Supreme Court of the United States, which happens in less than 1% of cases.
+A procedure exists for the review of a ruling made by a three-judge panel by all of the active judges in the circuit, which is called a en banc review.
+Only about 1.5% of the cases heard by the Ninth Circuit are granted an en banc review, and only 0.24% of cases are decided by en banc review, which is statistically almost as rare as a case being granted certiorari by the Supreme Court.
+The Ninth Circuit's rules of procedure state that en banc reviews are to be used for only very complex or important cases, or when the court believes there is an especially significant issue at stake, as stated by Rule 35 of the Federal Rules of Appellate Procedure: "An en banc hearing or rehearing is not favored and ordinarily will not be ordered unless: (1) en banc consideration is necessary to secure or maintain uniformity of the court's decisions; or (2) the proceeding involves a question of exceptional importance."